Douglas Trottier

 Douglas R. Trottier (c.
 1971) is a New Hampshire politician.

 Early life

 Trottier was born around 1971.
-Trottier has earned a high school diploma, and as of September 2020, is taking law classes online.
+As of September 2020, Trottier is taking law classes online.

 Career

 Trottier is a retired police officer.
 He has a 27 year law enforcement career.
 In 2019, Trottier unsuccessfully ran for the board of selectmen of Belmont, New Hampshire.
 On September 8, 2020, Trottier won the Republican primary for the New Hampshire House of Representatives alongside Michael Sylvia.
 On November 3, 2020, Trottier was elected to the New Hampshire House of Representatives where he represents the Belknap 6 district.
 He assumed office on December 2, 2020.

 Personal life

 Trottier resides in Belmont, New Hampshire.
 Trottier is married and has five children.